Joseph O'Mahoney

 Postgraduate supervision

-I am interested in supervising projects on international norm dynamics.Research centres and groups
+I am interested in supervising projects on international norm dynamics, the changing character of war, and the politics of nuclear weapons.Research centres and groups

 Previously I was a Stanton Nuclear Security Junior Faculty Fellow at MIT's Security Studies Programme, and I have taught at Seton Hall University, Brown University and George Washington University.Academic qualifications